rowyio/RowyActions/README.md

 # Firetable Actions

-This repo provides a firebase cloud functions project with a callable cloud function wrapper that handles role permission and the required fields validation for firetable action columns.
+This package provides a firebase cloud functions project with a callable cloud function wrapper that handles role permission and the required fields validation for [Firetable](https://github.com/AntlerVC/firetable) action columns.